bytedance/video-SALMONN-2/README.md

-# video-SALMONN 2: Captioning-Enhanced Audio-Visual Large Language Models
+# video-SALMONN 2: Caption-Enhanced Audio-Visual Large Language Models

 🚀🚀 Welcome to the repo of **video-SALMONN 2**!